‘Historic moment’: Greenland steps into global spotlight ahead of snap vote

 Greenland PM snubs Trump: ‘We don’t want to be Americans or Danes’

-Usually, she spends her time updating her hundreds of thousands of social media followers about everyday life in Greenland, from revealing how much a pair of Sketchers cost at a mall in Nuuk, the capital, to the type of seafood eaten on festive days.
+Usually, she spends her time updating her hundreds of thousands of social media followers about everyday life in Greenland, from revealing how much a pair of Sketchers costs at a mall in Nuuk, the capital, to the type of seafood eaten on festive days.

 To Olsen and many other Greenlanders, Tuesday’s vote feels like the most critical election in the territory’s recent history.